Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Crowns may be made of porcelain or a metal base covered with a thin layer of ceramic that matches your teeth and looks like a normal, healthy tooth.
 Crowns for the teeth in the back of the mouth may be made of gold.

 During your first visit, your dentist will take out the decay and make an impression of your teeth to create a mold used for making the crown.
-Your dentist will:
+The crown may be temporary.
+In this case, you will need a second visit.

-Your lips and gums may remain numb for a few hours until the anesthetic wears off.
+Your lips and gums may stay numb for a few hours until the anesthetic wears off.
 To avoid injuring your mouth, be careful not to chew on your numb lip or cheek.

 A crown is used to: